 Herb is easy to plant and about a few months if weather is favorable.
 And then, we can have fresh and safe herb to use.
 There are many famous villages where plant herbs such as Lang Village (Ancient Hanoi), Tra Que Village (Quang Nam), etc.

-The following are 5 main types of herbs used popularly and regularly at Vietnamese families:
+Let Ho Chi Minh City Shore Excursions show you 5 main types of herbs used popularly and regularly at Vietnamese families:

 Coriander (Rau Mùi) – Most Important Herb To Cook Daily Vietnamse Food